-That really depends on what your life situation is going to look like right after graduating high school.
+That really depends on what their life situation is going to look like right after graduating high school.

-I’ve got an entire article to help you calculate an estimated savings goal for yourself.
+I’ve got an entire article to help you + your teen calculate an estimated savings goal.
 Sit down, figure out an estimate amount, and then start looking at how to meet that savings goal.

-How much time do you have between now and when you turn 18?
-What would you need to save each month, or each week, in order to meet that savings goal?
+How much time does your teen have between now and when they turn 18?
+What would they need to save each month, or each week, in order to meet that savings goal?

-All great questions to answer when setting your savings goal.
+All great questions to answer when setting their savings goal.

 My first real job (I lived on a dairy farm, so I had been earning extra cash and “working” for quite some time) was mucking horse stalls at a local veterinarian’s clinic.